WEST WITH GIRAFFES

 How did you come up with the name Woodrow Wilson Nickel for the main character?

-Writers are crazy when it comes to this type of thing.
-We entertain ourselves.
+Writers entertain themselves when it comes to this type of thing.
 I first thought I'd just name the boy after an early president of the time, i.e. Woodrow Wilson, but after deciding he'd be called Woody, I couldn't resist making his last name Nickel so I could somewhere along the line use the old goodbye saying of that time, "Don't take any wooden nickels!"
 If you don't know that one, you're probably under 30.
 I had lots of fun using such sayings for authenticity.

 Why did you choose the year 2025?